Hey Gente,

 A,B,C,D bubble life.

-I teach because I hated teachers
+I teach because I hated

 and I am sick of hating them.